Set up disaster recovery to Azure for on-premises VMware VMs - Classic

 Create a replication policy

-Open the Azure portal, and select All resources.
+Open the Azure portal.
+Search for and select Recovery Services vaults.

 Select the Recovery Services vault (ContosoVMVault in this tutorial).